Santhoshkumarsk10/screenWidth/README.md

 ## Default Breakpoints

-Default breakpoints are given below:
+The default breakpoints are shown below:

 ```php
 <?php